Reg Pridmore: Move to America

-After racing
+Sidecar racing

+In 1966, while recovering from serious injuries sustained in an American motorcycle race, Pridmore began to participate in motorcycle sidecar racing because his injuries prevented him from riding a conventional motorcycle.
+After experiencing success in American sidecar racing riding a Norton-powered sidecar, he entered the 1971 Isle of Man TT where he scored a 32th place result in the Sidecar TT.
+During breaks in the AMA Superbike Championship, Pridemore returned to the Isle of Man TT in 1978 and 1979 riding a sidecar fitted with a Yamaha TZ750 engine that had previously been used by Don Vesco in the Silver Bird streamliner to break the 300 mph barrier for motorcycles in 1975 at the Bonneville Speedway.

+Later life

 After his retirement from racing Pridmore established CLASS, one of the top motorcycle track-riding schools in the United States.
 In 2002, he was inducted into the AMA Motorcycle Hall of Fame.

 Pridmore and his Ventura, California-based RPM Motorcycles shop attended several of the South Coast BMW Riders Club's Fiesta Rallies in the early 1980s.
 The photo shows Reg on a 1982 BMW R80G/S participating in the rally Slow Race.

 He now lives in Santa Paula, CA where he owns a hangar at Santa Paula Airport KSZP.
 He keeps his motorcycles, a Scout airplane and a small hangar museum there.